Phylogenetics with Bio.Phylo

 prune

 Prunes a terminal clade from the tree.
-If taxon is from a bifurcation, the connecting node will be collapsed and its branch length added to remaining terminal node.
+If the taxon is from a bifurcation, the connecting node will be collapsed and its branch length added to remaining terminal node.
 This might no longer be a meaningful value.

 root_with_outgroup